danielbdias/ptb-abstraction-experimentation/README.md

 # PtB Abstraction Experimentation

-Experiments on how to create abstractions for RDDL to improve PtB performance.
+These are the experiments on how to create abstractions for RDDL to improve PtB performance.

+Since we are using a slightly modified version (forked from the original ones) of the pyRDDLGym and pyRDDLGym-jax, we need to install it locally.

 ## Development instructions